Dammy106/Heart-Disease-Prediction-Project/README.md

 # Heart-Disease-Prediction-Project
-Using two Machine Learning Models to predict heart disease.
+Using two Machine Learning Models to predict heart disease.<br/>
+Both the jupyter notebook and heart dataset are provided.<br/>
+The data set is also availble on Kaggle
 # Overview
 This project focuses on predicting heart disease using the Heart Disease UCI dataset from Kaggle.
 I used two machine learning models: Random Forest Classifier and Logistic Regression to classify whether a person has heart disease based on various health indicators.